-In the latter instance, law enforcement authorities will often expend significant resources and time, such as the engagement of forensic accountants, to investigate the crime and in these matters it is often necessary for the defence to retain their own forensic experts to identify and counter the assumptions that have been relied upon to prosecute the offender.
+In the latter instance, law enforcement authorities will often expend significant resources and time (such as the engagement of forensic accountants), to investigate the crime.
+In these matters, it is often necessary for the defence to retain their own forensic experts.
+These professionals help to identify and counter the assumptions that have been relied upon to prosecute the offender.

-© 2018 Cridland & Hua Lawyers.
+© 2020 Cridland & Hua Lawyers.
 All rights reserved.
 Website by Eightball.